Real Estate Transfer Fee Common Questions - T

 Yes.
 A transfer fee is due on one-half the value of the property.
 The conveyance is not exempt as a partition under state law (sec.
 77.25(5), Wis.
 Stats.), since there is a loss and a gain of ownership interest.

-4. The current owner of the real property is a profit sharing plan that purchased the property for $70,000.
-The profit sharing plan agrees to sell the property to the grantee for $70,000.
+3. The current owner of the real property is a profit-sharing plan that purchased the property for $75,000.
+The profit-sharing plan agrees to sell the property to the grantee for $75,000.
 The grantee wants to build a house on the property.
-The grantee applied for financing for the property and the improvements in the amount of $255,050.
+The grantee applied for financing for the property and the improvements in the amount of $275,000.
 The bank disburses the funds once the grantee gets the property (land and home) in his/her name.
-The financing pays the profit sharing plan $70,000 for the land.
+The financing pays the profit-sharing plan $75,000 for the land.
 The remaining loan proceeds goes to a builder to pay for the improvements.
-Should the transfer tax be figured on $70,000 or $255,050?
+Should the transfer tax be figured on $75,000 or $275,000?

 Example: Seller lists property for sale for $100,000 with broker's commission of 7 percent upon sale.
-Buyer offers $93,000 and agrees to pay a $7,000 commission directly to the broker.
-The transfer fee is on the full $100,000 since the buyer is paying the seller's broker expense in addition to the $93,000 for the property.
+Buyer pays $100,000 and also agrees to pay the $7,000 commission directly to the broker.
+The transfer fee is due on$107,000 since the buyer is paying the seller's broker expense in addition to the $100,000 for the property.

 No. When a buyer signs a buyer's broker agreement, where the broker locates a property on behalf of the buyer, the commission is not included in the value subject to fee.
 This commission does not become part of the purchase price since it is not consideration paid to or on behalf of the seller.

-7. My boyfriend cosigned the mortgage and his name was included on the title when I purchased my home.
+6. My boyfriend cosigned the mortgage, and his name was included on the title when I purchased my home.
 Now, he would like to remove his name from the title by conveying his interest to me.
 Is this exempt from fee under state law (sec.
-77.25(3) or (10), Wis.
+77.25(3) (5) or (10), Wis.
 Stats.)?

 No. A transfer fee is due on the conveyance of one-half the property value, whether or not your boyfriend paid anything.
 Since both of you held title to the property, he is conveying his one-half interest in real property and Exemption 3 does not apply.
-Exemption 3 provides for a non-conveyance of an interest in real property; the instrument recorded just corrects the deed that conveyed the real estate.
-The use of Exemption 10 is solely to provide or release security for a debt.
+Exemption 3 only applies to a correction of a previously recorded document, and is not for a conveyance of an interest in real property.
+Exemption 10 would not apply either because it is solely to provide or release security for a debt.
 This exemption also does not convey an interest in real property; it just places or releases a lien on the property.
 In addition, the exemption under state law (sec.
 77.25(5), Wis.
 Stats.), for partition does not apply.
 Partition is a division among co-owners and not a conveyance that removes one person as owner, per sec.
 77.21(1k), Wis.
 Stats.

 Transfer on Death Deed (TOD Deed)